top of page

-I. A set of artworks explore relations between ideologies and their material effects.
+A set of artworks explore relations between American ideologies and their material effects:

-We Need A Symbol, 2022, video still and quotation from Ghostbusters 2, video still from anti-mask rally in front of Los Angeles City Hall, digital print
+We Need A Symbol, 2022, video still and quotation from Ghostbusters 2, video still in negative from anti-mask rally in front of Los Angeles City Hall, two-layer print

 1.)
 June 14, 2020, Donald Trump's birthday, Flag Day (above).